-This comprehensive guide is designed to empower master trainers with the knowledge, strategies, and resources needed to lead and facilitate the transformative process of curriculum redesign for four-year UG programmes in the State of Kerala.
-Curriculum redesign is a dynamic and essential endeavour in higher education, ensuring that programmes remain relevant, effective, and responsive to the evolving needs of students, employers, and society.
+This comprehensive guide designed to empower master trainers with the knowledge, strategies, and resources needed to lead and facilitate the transformative process of curriculum redesign for four-year UG programs in the State of Kerala.
+Curriculum redesign is a dynamic and essential endeavour in higher education, ensuring that programs remain relevant, effective, and responsive to the evolving needs of students, employers, and society.
 This handbook provides a structured framework, practical insights, and a wealth of best practices to guide you through every step of the curriculum redesign journey.
 Whether you are an experienced educator or new to the role of a master trainer, this resource will equip you to shape the future of UG education, foster innovation, and enhance student learning outcomes.
-We invite you to be an active participant in this paradigm shift, where your expertise will contribute to create a curriculum that prepares students for success in a rapidly changing world.
+We invite you to embark on this educational adventure, where your expertise will contribute to creating a curriculum that prepares students for success in a rapidly changing world.

-master trainers can easily navigate and refere throughout the curriculum redesign process with the help of this user-friendly handbook It is essential to have a well-structured and user-friendly handbook that master trainers can easily navigate and refer throughout the curriculum redesign process.
-Regular updates and opportunities for feedback should also be integrated to ensure this handbook as a valuable resource.
+master trainers can easily navigate and reference throughout the curriculum redesign process with the help of user-friendly handbook It is essential to have a well-structured and userfriendly handbook that master trainers can easily navigate and reference throughout the curriculum redesign process.
+Regular updates and opportunities for feedback should also be integrated to ensure this handbook remains as a valuable resource.